 On the other hand, when considering hiring a PCTJ, the cost is a major consideration, and probably the biggest drawback.
 Hiring a PCTJ will be much like hiring an additional attorney – expect to pay a similar amount for their time and expertise.

 A PCTJ might not be the best option for every family law matter.
-For more information, or to see if a privately compensated temporary judge is right for you, consult with your divorce attorney.
+For more information, or to see if a privately compensated temporary judge is right for you, consult with your dedicated team of San Diego divorce attorneys.